Erwin Tulfo: Controversies

 During the aftermath of the 2010 Manila hostage crisis, Tulfo was severely criticized for his on-air phone interview with hostage-taker Rolando Mendoza which was said to have escalated the incident leading to the deaths of eight hostages.

-In 2018, it was revealed by the Commission on Audit that the Department of Tourism (DOT), then headed by Tulfo's sister Wanda, paid around ₱60 million to Bitag Media Unlimited Inc., a media outfit headed by their brother Ben, to place tourism ads on Kilos Pronto, a blocktimer show on PTV-4 hosted by Tulfo.
+In 2018, it was revealed by the Commission on Audit that the Department of Tourism (DOT), then headed by Tulfo's sister Wanda, paid around ₱60 million to Bitag Media Unlimited Inc., a media outfit headed by their brother Ben, to place tourism ads on Kilos Pronto, a blocktimer show on PTV hosted by Tulfo.
 The transactions were not supported with proper documents such as a memorandum of agreement or contract.
 On May 8, Wanda Tulfo Teo resigned from her post.
 She stressed that she did not know that her brothers were running the television show and that it was a government-to-government contract between the tourism department and People's Television Network.
 The Tulfo brothers afterwards promised that they will return the ₱60 million.
 However, on June 17, 2018, it was revealed that they have not yet returned the money they received from the DOT.
 In August 2018, then-Senator Antonio Trillanes IV declared that he will press plunder charges against the Tulfo siblings.

 On May 31, 2019, Tulfo made an on-air tirade against Social Welfare Secretary and retired Army Commanding General Rolando Bautista for refusing to interview with him.
 A few days later, thousands signed a petition demanding Tulfo to apologize.
 The Philippine Military Academy Alumni Association condemned Tulfo's remarks against the former Philippine Army chief.
 Tulfo has apologized to Bautista for his remarks.

 In 2022, Tulfo's citizenship was disputed when he was appointed Secretary of Social Welfare and Development by then-President-elect Bongbong Marcos in May 2022.
 In December, the Commission on Appointments bypassed his appointment for the second time due to his American citizenship, which he had admitted to have from 1986 to renouncing it in early 2022, and his conviction on four counts of libel.

+In 2024, the Court of Appeals dismissed GMA Network's petition for review on the alleged 'stolen video' libel case against Tulfo involving the 2004 kidnapping of Angelo dela Cruz.

 Other ventures

-Tulfo is also a franchisee and endorser of Siomai King, a food cart business selling shumai.
+Tulfo is also a franchisee and endorser of Siomai King, a food cart business selling Philippine siomai.

+Personal life

+Tulfo met newscaster Karen Padilla at ABS-CBN in the 1990s, whom he later married.
+They have two daughters: Erika (born January 2004) and Erin.

+In 2022, Tulfo admitted to having a total of ten children with four women.
+In October 2024, Tulfo listed Rizalina Aquino as his wife in his certificate of candidacy for senator in the 2025 elections.